acoustic-content-samples/wchtools-cli/README.md

 #### Creating and managing templates, layouts and layout mappings

- - To work with Watson Content Hub sites based on an Angular Single Page Application, with Angular layout components and type mappings, please refer to the WCH Site Customization documentation here: https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/customizing-sample-site/
+ - To work with Acoustic Content sites based on an Angular Single Page Application, with Angular layout components and type mappings, please refer to the WCH Site Customization documentation here: https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/customizing-sample-site/

- - Watson Content Hub also supports Handlebars templates for rendering purposes, where a content type and item can be mapped to a layout object, via layout mapping, where the layout object then refers to a handlebars template, that is associated with that content type.
+ - Acoustic Content also supports Handlebars templates for rendering purposes, where a content type and item can be mapped to a layout object, via layout mapping, where the layout object then refers to a handlebars template, that is associated with that content type.

  - For example, you can create a handlebars template under working-dir/assets/templates/article.hbs  for the "Article" content type